 The good news is, there are some guidelines you can follow.
-Read on to discover how many calories you should be eating for weight loss and why you don’t necessarily need to count calories to meet your goals.
+Read on to discover how many calories you should be eating a day for weight loss and why you don’t necessarily need to count calories to meet your goals.

 Photo by Ella Olsson on Unsplash